R18A17/Home-page-of-Netflix-/README.md

 # Home-page-of-Netflix-
-I Developed my portfolio website using HTML,CSS,JAVASCRIPT
+I Developed the  Home page of Netflix using HTML,CSS,JAVASCRIPT